stungkit/Sentence-generator/README.md

  ### Running
  If not obvious run "$ python gen.py"

- If not obvious when your generating, the order of words goes Start, Middle, Middle2, End.
+ the order of words goes Start, Middle, Middle2, End.